hawle/snowflake-stage-download/README.md

 `files` - Json string contains the results from all downloaded files.

 It may be accessed in following steps.
-See [this](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#tojson) guide for more github's action expressions examples.
+See [this](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#tojson) guide for more GitHub's action expressions examples.

 ## Usage